 We consider Budget Oxfords to be in the $250 or under range.
 Brands that we have experience with are Scarosso (Blake Stitched), Pediwear (Goodyear Welted), Loake 1880 (Goodyear Welted), Meermin (Goodyear Welted) and Shoepassion (Goodyear Welted).

 Ace Marks Italian shoes, blake rapid stitched on elegant lasts with nice patina in classic and unusual colors. $320 for a Wholecut, $295 for regular Oxfords = great value.
 They also have the occasional Kickstarter where you can get a pair of Oxfords for $200, which is an even better value.

 Loake produces private label shoes for many companies and offers decent quality for the price.

-Meermin is run by a family Albaladejo family member who runs the famous Carmina shoes from Mallorca, Spain.
-In order to save costs, their shoes are made in China, and so the workmanship is not quite en par with Spain, but the price is also considerably lower.
+Meermin is run by a Albaladejo family member who runs the famous Carmina shoes from Mallorca, Spain.
+In order to save costs, their shoes are made in China, and so the workmanship is not quite on a par with Spain, but the price is considerably lower.

-Shoepassion is based in Berlin, Germany and offers a great selection of classic and contemporary Oxfords Made in Spain.
-With good quality and good prices I recommend them to anybody who is looking for more unusual styles like saddle shoes, spectators or lamb wool lined boots and shoes.
+Shoepassion is based in Berlin, Germany and offers a great selection of classic and contemporary Oxfords made in Spain.
+With good quality and good prices, I recommend them to anybody who is looking for more unusual styles like saddle shoes, spectators or lambs wool lined boots and shoes.